ashutoshmjain/gita/src/thought.md

 ---

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help.
 In truth, you converge on self - the focal point of conscious experience.
 You are able to communicate exactly what you feel as if you found your voice.
 You are prepared - with or without material support.
 In essence, you instantiate a divine force within!
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` - are invoked to sustain unwavering commitment - a laser like focus.
-For example `Rama`, before calling for  a bridge to Lanka, invoked `Siva`.
+For example `Rama`, before calling for a [bridge](https://en.wikipedia.org/wiki/Adam%27s_Bridge#:~:text=The%20ancient%20Sanskrit%20epic%20Ramayana%2C%20in%20the%20Yuddhakanda%2C%20mentions%20a%20bridge%20constructed%20by%20the%20god%20Rama%20with%20aid%20from%20an%20army%20of%20Vanaras%20(monkeys%20or%20forest%2Ddwellers)%20to%20reach%20the%20island%20Lanka%20and%20rescue%20his%20wife%20Sita%20fr m%20Ravana.) from Southern coast of India to Sri Lanka, invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
 It is the root of written narratives.
 Sage writer and teacher of all[^races], `Krishna Dwaipayana` invoked `Bramh` - the information continuum.
 In order to conceive the epic, he needed his thoughts in equilibrium[^equi] with `Bramh`.
 But more importantly, he must seek permission from the eternal flow, to open us mortals' access to the past - and to the future.
 He must align himself to continuum before introducing text to a verbose but amnesic world.